pushcx/quickquestion/README.md

     rbenv install $(rbenv install -l | grep -v - | tail -1) &&
     rbenv global $(rbenv install -l | grep -v - | tail -1) (Cost: $0.0008)

+It's most useful for these small, low-stakes practical puzzles where you can quickly judge the results.

 ## Expectations

 `qq` is a quick hack.